itSubeDibesh/JourneyJournal/README.md

 ## **Application Design**

 Application design process initiates with wireframe creation, design mockup, prototyping and app screen hierarchy creation and many more.
-Find the Link of [**Figma Project**](https://www.figma.com/file/3MOnQyiwSPvJOrVgHTfXAk/Journey-Journal) Project where different layers have different implementations.
+Find the Link of [**Figma Project**](https://www.figma.com/file/3MOnQyiwSPvJOrVgHTfXAk/Journey-Journal) where different layers have different implementations.

 [![Figma Project](./docs/Cover_Page.png)](https://www.figma.com/file/3MOnQyiwSPvJOrVgHTfXAk/Journey-Journal)

 ### **Wireframe**

 Wireframe of the app is created using [**Figma**](https://www.figma.com/proto/3MOnQyiwSPvJOrVgHTfXAk/Journey-Journal?page-id=68%3A9&node-id=112%3A5398&viewport=309%2C48%2C0.31&scaling=min-zoom&starting-point-node-id=112%3A5379).
-Click on image below to see an interactive wireframe af application.
+Click on image below to see an interactive wireframe of application.

 <a href="https://www.figma.com/proto/3MOnQyiwSPvJOrVgHTfXAk/Journey-Journal?page-id=68%3A9&node-id=112%3A5398&viewport=309%2C48%2C0.31&scaling=min-zoom&starting-point-node-id=112%3A5379">
 <img src="./docs/Splash_Screen_Wireframe.png" alt="Wireframe" height="700"/>